From Shiny Brites to Designer Collaborations, These Are the Best Christmas Ornaments

 - Handblown, hand-painted glass

-- Classic retro look
+- Classic retro look for a modern heirloom

 Why we chose it: Revitalizing a popular mid-century brand you no longer have to hunt down piece by piece.

-Best Modern: Crate & Barrel
+Best Designer Collaborations: Crate & Barrel

 Material: Mostly wood, glass, and ceramic | How it hangs: String or hook | Breakability: Varies based on material